-For traditional investors, the second most important reason to consider ES performance in stock selection are ES constraints, in particular firm values or policies (34%/1.70) and client values (24%/1.65).
-This underlines that the stock selection of many traditional funds is shaped by the policies of the fund family and by soft constraints that arise, at least in institutional relationships, from client wishes beyond the mandate.
+For traditional investors, the second most important reason to consider ES performance in stock selection is ES constraints, in particular firm values or policies (34%/1.70) and client values (24%/1.65).
+Thus, the portfolios of many traditional funds are shaped by the policies of the fund family and by soft constraints from client wishes that go beyond the mandate.

 These findings imply a significant burden on asset owners.
-Asset owners who want to understand how ES performance affects fund portfolios are forced to look beyond labels and mandates, and they need to observe both fund families' ES policies and fund managers' beliefs about ES alpha.
-Similarly, academic studies of sustainable investing cannot restrict themselves to funds labeled as sustainable, as ES performance plays an important role in the stock selection of many traditional funds, because of either constraints or manager beliefs.
+Asset owners who want to understand how ES performance affects fund portfolios need to look beyond labels and mandates to both fund